Select Page

 “It’s not fun being a woman on Twitter and watching the abuse go by, you feel like you’re exposed to an industry that is continuously polluted,” Roy said.

-“What this incident has also shown is that there is a search for something that is beyond Twitter: it could be Mastodon or it could be something else that we have not yet seen.”
+“What this incident has also shown is that there is a search for something that is beyond Twitter.
+It could be Mastodon or it could be something else that we have not yet seen.”

 What exactly is the mastodon?

-Mastodon is an open-source network, where users can post, comment, follow other users and post images and videos as in a conventional platform.
+Mastodon is an open-source network, where users can post, comment, follow other users, and post images and videos as in a conventional platform.

-Instead, users create and run their own servers.
+Instead, users create and run their servers.
 This means that the social network is made up of many servers, each of which has its own rules.
 This also allows users to choose servers that they believe comply with the policies with which they agree.

 Mastodon was launched for the first time in October 2016 and the network claims to have more than 2.2 million users.
 Twitter has more than 300 million users.

-Others have dismissed the movement to leave Twitter as “a passing fad” that probably won’t leave a mark.
+Others have dismissed the movement to leave Twitter as “a fad” that probably won’t leave a mark.

 If you are looking to get more likes on Twitter posts and more views then feel free to contact us.